yigitkabak/aperium/README.md

 When this command is run, the following process occurs:

 * The `.apr` package is opened and its contents are analyzed.
-* Your system is detected (e.g., Debian, Arch, NixOS, or a system based on these).
+* Your system is detected.
 * If the package has already been installed or an existing installation is detected, you are informed.
 * The relevant installation scripts (or package lists for NixOS) are run.
 * The installation output will display the package name and a success message.